carl24k/fight-churn/README.md

 * `chapter` : the chapter to run a listing from
 * `listing` : the number of the listing to run

-The most common thing you will do is run a different example on the same schema and chapter, so you would edit this line:
+The most common thing you will do is run a different listing on the same schema and chapter, so you would edit this line:

 `listing=1`